godotengine/godot-docs/tutorials/xr/xr_action_map.rst

     - Pose
     - The type of this action.

-OpenXR defines a number of input poses that are commonly available for controllers and can thus be bound.
+OpenXR defines a number of bindable input poses that are commonly available for controllers.
-There is no rule which poses are supported for different controllers.
+There are no rules for which poses are supported for different controllers.
 The poses OpenXR currently defines are:

   * The aim pose on most controllers is positioned slightly infront of the controller and aims forward.